The KU Centers for the Study of Science Fiction present several awards for

 James E. Gunn Award for Science Fiction Writing

-To get an idea of the SF courses available at KU offers, see
+an idea of SF courses offered through affiliated departments, see

 Since 2010.
-Because, as James Gunn says, revision is where the real
+Because, as James Gunn said, revision is where the real

 work of writing happens, we began offering the tongue-in-cheek distinction of the